BrianMacIntosh/alexa-skill-test-framework/README.md

   * `hasCardContent`: Optional String.
 Tests that the card sent by the response has the title specified.
   * `withStoredAttributes`: Optional Object.
 The attributes to initialize the handler with.
 Used with DynamoDB mock
   * `storesAttributes`: Optional Object.
 Tests that the given attributes were stored in the DynamoDB.
+  * `playsStream`: Optional Object.
+Tests that the AudioPlayer is used to play a stream.
+  * `stopsStream`: Optional Boolean.
+Tests that the AudioPlayer is stopped.
+  * `clearsQueue`: Optional String.
+Tests that the AudioPlayer clears the queue with the given clear behavior.
 * `description`: An optional description for the mocha test

+The `playsStream` Object has the following properties:
+* `behavior`: String.
+The expected playBehavior of the AudioPlayer.
+* `url`: String.
+The expected URL of the stream.
+* `token`: Optional String.
+The expected token for the stream.
+* `previousToken`: Optional String.
+The expected previousToken for the stream.
+* `offset`: Optional Integer.
+The expected offset of the stream.

 ### alexaTest.t(arguments)
 Forwards the request to `alexaTest.i18n.t` and returns the result.
 You must have called `alexaTest.initializeI18N` previously.